 The first courses offered were astronomy, electronics, electricity and magnetism, and atomic and nuclear physics.
-Professors James Leslie PhD. and H. J. T. Smith PhD., the first instructors, wanted an audio component, in addition to written material, to make the courses seem more like live lectures, so they recorded themselves using the very new audio cassette tape technology.
+Professors James Leslie PhD. and H. J. T. Smith PhD., the first instructors, wanted an audio component, in addition to written material, to make the courses seem more like live lectures, so they recorded themselves using a reel-to-reel tape machine (see below).
 In that first year, there were 130 students.

-The correspondence program, renamed Distance Education in the early nineties, has been in operation continuously since it’s beginning in the Physics Department.
-Today, in the larger scheme of things, all Waterloo's six faculties offer online courses.
+The correspondence program, renamed Distance Education in the early nineties, has been in operation continuously since its beginning in the Physics Department.

 The move to online delivery was a very natural progression for us as new technologies allowed for more interactivity (student-content, student-instructor, and student-student) as well as more immediate feedback for learners.
 In addition, many administrative systems and processes were also moving to the online environment (course enrolment, access to library resources, as examples).